 The idea is not to generate waste, but to reduce waste at or near the source of generation (in our homes, businesses, and institutions).
 Practicing waste reduction and reuse are the best ways to divert the growing volume of waste.

 Reducing waste reduces needless consumption.
-Reducing needless consumption preserves renewable and non renewable resources.
+Reducing needless consumption preserves renewable and non-renewable resources.
 Reducing waste conserves energy and reduces the air, soil, and water contamination that is often caused by the manufacture of those materials and supplies that become waste, and from the fossil fuel powered transportation that delivers those goods and hauls them away after they become waste.
 Reducing waste also reduces the use of landfills and resource recovery facilities.

-Is it the Same as Recycling?
+Is Waste Reduction the Same as Recycling?

-No. Recycling is an important part of any waste management strategy, however, the greatest environmental benefits are achieved through source reduction or waste prevention and reuse .
+No. Recycling is an important part of any waste management strategy, however, the greatest environmental benefits are achieved through source reduction or waste prevention and reuse.
 Consider a simple example: we can reduce trash disposal and save raw materials if we collect plastic grocery bags for recycling and incorporate them into a new product such as plastic lumber.
 However, a better option would be to take no bag at all, as no natural resources or energy are used to first produce, then collect and reprocess disposable bags.
 Using a reusable canvas or string bag would have similar environmental benefits as the bag could replace thousands of disposable bags over its useful life.
 Any organization reviewing their waste management strategy should first consider ways to reduce waste and incorporate reusable products to achieve the maximum benefit to the environment.

 How Do We Practice Waste Reduction?